 Line F: Brainstorm 5-6 vivid, concrete adjectives to describe Topic G. Do not choose words that end in “-ing.”

-- Pick out your most descriptive words from your brainstorming and put your diamante together.
+- Diamantes rely on strong words, so pick out the most descriptive words from your brainstorming and put your diamante together.
 Diamantes do not need titles.

 - When you are satisfied, recopy the poem onto clean notebook paper.